Pratik-94/Human-Robot-Team-for-Failure-Correction/README.md

-# Sociopulator- A Robot that uses Human Assistance to successfully complete tasks
+# Sociopulator- A Interactive Robot that uses Human Assistance to successfully complete tasks